cndpost/cppidioms/README.md

 DFT -         dft.cpp.
 This single file has the C++ implementation of a depth first traversal algorithm of a tree.
 It uses an unsorted vector
               to store the children of each node.
 Each node stores a character as node data;

+              to compile and link:   g++ dft.cpp -o dft -std=gnu++11

 BFT -         bft.cpp.
 This single file has the C++ implementation of a breadth first travelsal algorithm of a tree.
 It uses an unsorted vector
               to store the children of each node.

+              to compile and link:   g++ bft.cpp -o bft -std=gnu++11

+BFT2  -       bft.cpp.
+This single file has the C++ implementation of a breadth first travelsal algorith of a tree.
+I uses an undsorted vector
+              to store the children of each node.
+The difference with above BFT is the BFT2 uses std::deque instead of std::queue.
+So the methods are push_back(), top() and pop_front() instead of push(), top() and pop();

+              to compile and link:   g++ bft.cpp -o bft -std=gnu++11

+deque -       deque.cpp.
+This single file has the C++ implementation of a dequeue from scratch.
+It is modified from above queue program which is a single
+              header queue.

+              to compile and link:   g++ deque.cpp -o deque -std=gnu++11

+priorityqueu - priorityque.cpp.
+This single file has the C++ implementation of a priority queue whose elements are integers.

+              to compile and link:   g++ priorityqueue.cpp -o priorityqueue -std=gnu++11